sagemathinc/http-proxy-3/README.md

   .listen(9000);
 ```

-†Invoking listen(..) triggers the creation of a web server.
-Otherwise, just the proxy instance is created.
+† Just like with the nodejs http module, invoking `listen(...)` triggers the creation of a web server.
+Otherwise, just the proxy instance is created, which is just a lightweight object with configuration. _If you call close on the proxy it is a no\-op unless you have called listen._

 **[Back to top](#table-of-contents)**